In the Name of Love (Martin Garrix and Bebe Rexha song): Critical reception

 Kat Bein of Billboard wrote that the song shows Garrix's artistic growth: "[it's] a far cry from the hard-hitting, stomp-ready beat of his breakthrough", and called the song "a charming track, as delicate as it is clean.
 It's Garrix sharing his softer side."
 Idolator's Rachel Sonis felt the song sounded "like the summer anthem we’ve been waiting for all along".
 The official music video was released on Apple Music on 9 August 2016 and on YouTube on 23 August 2016.
 It was directed by Emil Nava.

+Music video

 The video opens with Rexha by the swimming pool on a springboard outside a mansion, surrounded by rushes of smoke, storm clouds and water explosions just after Garrix comes into the scene by walking towards a springboard standing just few feet away from her.
 He holds Rexha as they sink beneath the surface of water.

 The video has over 900 million views as of September 2025.